-Full Name : Abu Jafar Mohammed ibne Ali ibne Moosa ibne Babawiya al Qummi al Khorasani ar Raazi popularly known asSheikh Sudooq.
+Name Abu Jafar Mohammed ibne Ali ibne Moosa ibne Babawiya al Qummi al Khorasani ar Raazi popularly known as Sheikh Sudooq.

 He was born at the end of 305 H & He died in 381 A.H.
 (990 A.D.)
+Ray-Tehran near Shah Abdul Azeem

 Sheik Sudooq hailed from Qum.
 In his twilight years he moved to a village near.
 Tehran.
 His Kunyat is Abu Jafar and is remembered with the title of Sudooqthat means a very truthful person.
-There are two very interesting reasons for the title which we shall discuss.
+There are two very interesting reasons for the title which we shall discuss bye and bye.
 There is no positive evidence as to his year of birth.
 According to some indications, scholars have guessed that Sheikh Sudooq was born at the end of 305 H or in some month of 306 H. We shall discuss about this too as we proceed.
 All the scholars and historians are unanimous about the Sheikh's death which was in the year 383 H. This would mean that he lived to an age of 75 years.

 Among the mentors of Sheikh Sudooq his father, Ali ibne Hussain Qummi, was the first.
 His other well known tutors were Ibrahim Burki and Mohammed ibne Hussain ibne Walid.
 The names of about 150 scholars have been listed by historians as the persons from whom he had the privilege of receiving instruction.
-There is also a formidable list of his disciples who benefited from his knowledge.
+There is also formidable list of his disciples who benefited from his knowledge.
 His most outstanding disciple was Sheikh Mufeed.
 Sheikh Mufeed is accepted by many authorities as the Mujaddad of the 4th Century H. Another famous disciple was Najashi.
-Najashi's father too was a disciple of Sheikh Qudoos.
+Najashi's father too was a disciple ofSheikh Qudoos.
 Ibne Zaheri, the most famous scholar of his time, too was the Sheikh's student.
 But the most important heritage left behind by Sheikh Sudooq is the books written by him.
 The tomes of history record about 300 books authored by Sheikh Sudooq but 220 books are available in the libraries of the world.

 Sheikh Sudooq's most popular book is "Mun laa yahdar al faqeeh".
 Another very well known book is "Madinat al Ilm".
 But unfortunately the book is out of print and no copies are available.
 Another popular book of his is "Ilal al Sharaeh".
-(Reasons/Why for a variety of rules/names etc available in urdu as well) This too is a very important book on Figh and Hadith.
-Sheikh Sudoog has dealt with the purpose of the mandatory practices like Wadu (ablution) and why is it prescribed; Why one should do Ruku (Genuflection ) during prayers; Why Tawaf (Circumambulation) around the Kaaba is mandatory during theHaj and why one should circumambulate 7 times; why pebbles should be thrown at the Shaitans; why the Seegha (The Pronouncement of Marriage ) is recited at the time of marriages; why the proposals for marriages have to be initiated by the boy's family and not the girls?
-Thus he has dealt with all the questions that might arise in the matter of Shariah in the light of the sayings of the Infallibles (a.s).
+This too is a very important book on Figh and Hadith.
+Sheikh Sudooqhas dealt with the purpose of the mandatory practices like Wadu (ablution) and why is it prescribed; Why one should do Ruku (Genuflection) during prayers; Why Tawaf (Circumambulation) around the Kaaba is mandatory during the Haj and why one should circumambulate 7 times; why pebbles should be the Shaitans; why the Seegha thrown at Pronouncement of Marriage) is recited at the time of marriages; why the proposals for marriages have to be initiated by the boy's family and not the girls?
+Thus he has dealt with all the questions that might arise in the the light of the matter of Shariah in sayings the Infallibles (a.s).
 This book has already been translated into Urdu.
-Another very popular book written by Sheik Sadooq is "Kitab al aiteqaadiya"- it is a treatise one the beliefs of the Shias.
+Another very popular book written by Sheik Sadooq is "Kitab al aiteqaadiya"--- it is a treatise one the beliefs of the Shias.
 This is a small but comprehensive book.
-Every Mominmust peruse this book at least once!
-The other smaller books authored by him are: "Sawab al Aamaal", Iqaab al Aamaal", "Sifaat al Shia", "Muaani al Akhbaar"etc.
+Every Momin must peruse this book at least once!
+The other smaller books authored by him are: "Sawab al Aamaal", Iqaab al Aamaal", "Sifaat al Shia", "Muaani al Akhbaar"etc. Another Book on Tradoitions with numbers Khisal by Shaikh Sudooq